mavas/verizon/README.md

 ### TensorFlow

-The certification is important.
+The certification is significant.
 It proves that I'm familiar and handy with TensorFlow _itself_, and is an officially-backed degree, you could say.

 Aside from that, you should have a custom project that you use tensorflow with.